Legislators ask governor to help review emergency policies

 Lawmakers extended an olive branch to Gov. Michelle Lujan Grisham on Wednesday in their ongoing debate with the executive over the balance of state power during the COVID-19 era.

-In a letter, New Mexico’s Legislative Council asked Lujan Grisham if she was open to working with lawmakers to come up with new policies and legislation related to emergency powers.
+In a letter, New Mexico’s Legislative Council asked Lujan Grisham if she is open to working with lawmakers to come up with new policies and legislation related to emergency powers.

 The letter came some two months after the committee, which includes Democratic and Republican legislative leaders, voted to ask outside attorneys to investigate whether Lujan Grisham should have asked for authorization from the Legislature for $30 million in COVID-19 emergency spending in March and April.